 A government’s primary interest, especially on a very controversial bill like Bill 75, is to pass the bill as quickly as possible.
 The rules set some limits on how long each stage of the legislative process can go on.
 The only exception is the LAC, which has no official time limit.

 As a result, the LAC has become in recent years—at least when it comes to controversial bills—a battleground between government, opposition, and citizens.
 The procedure is a moving target, and seems to change a little bit with each new controversy.
-That’s why it’s hard to give a definite answer to questions about what to expect if and when Bill 75 gets to the LAC.
+As it turned out, the LAC hearings on Bill 75 in February 2017 featured a hard cut-off.
+Over 300 of the 400 registered speakers were not heard.

 Always remember that the government wants the LAC to be as short as possible, and that they’ve already decided what they want the bill to say.
 Those are the keys to understanding everything.
 If you keep those keys in mind, you will understand the following features of the LAC: